History of the Constitution of the Late Roman Empire: The constitution of Diocletian

 When Diocletian became Roman Emperor in 284, the military situation had recently stabilized, which allowed him to enact badly needed constitutional reforms.
 Diocletian resurrected the system that Marcus Aurelius had first used, and divided the empire into east and west.
 Each half was to be ruled by one of two co-emperors, called the Augusti.
 He then resurrected the precedent set by Hadrian, and ensured that each emperor named his successor early in his reign.
 Diocletian called that successor a Caesar.
 Diocletian then created a bureaucratic apparatus that was similar to the system that Hadrian had created, where each office had a defined set of responsibilities, a set rank, and a set path of promotion.
 In this administrative system, Diocletian followed the example that had been set by Domitian, and divided the empire into small administrative units.
 He also assigned to the four tetrarchs (the two Augusti and the two Caesares) honorary titles and insignia that had been used by Domitian.
 Diocletian simply took concepts that had either been developed, or were underdeveloped, and streamlined them into a single constitution.
-One important consequence of these reforms was the fact that the fiction of a free republic finally gave way to naked autocracy.
+One important consequence of these reforms was that the fiction of a free republic finally gave way to naked autocracy.
 The illusion of shared power between the emperor and Senate was finally extinguished and the centuries-old reality of monarchy became obvious.

 When Diocletian resigned, chaos ensued, but after the chaos had subsided, most of his reforms remained in effect.
 While the emperor Constantine enacted some revisions to this constitution, the most significant change over the centuries was in the abolition of the Caesares.
 Ultimately this constitution survived, in one form or another, until the Roman Empire fell in 476.
 Diocletian's division of the empire into west and east set the stage for ages to come, and was a significant factor behind the ultimate division of the Christian church into western Roman Catholic and eastern Greek Orthodox, while his division of the empire into prefectures and dioceses is used by the Catholic Church to this day.